 - e.
 As part of each student's academic and career plan, a list of (i) the top 100 professions in the Commonwealth by median pay and the education, training, and skills required for each such profession and (ii) the top 10 degree programs at institutions of higher education in the Commonwealth by median pay of program graduates.
-The Department of Education shall annually compile such lists and provide them to each local school board. - 4.
+The Department shall annually compile such lists and provide them to each local school board. - 4.
 Educational objectives in middle and high school that emphasize economic education and financial literacy pursuant to § 22.1-200.03. - 5.
 Early identification of students with disabilities and enrollment of such students in appropriate instructional programs consistent with state and federal law. - 6.
 Early identification of gifted students and enrollment of such students in appropriately differentiated instructional programs. - 7.
 Educational alternatives for students whose needs are not met in programs prescribed elsewhere in these standards.
-Such students shall be counted in average daily membership (ADM) in accordance with the regulations of the Board of Education. - 8.
+Such students shall be counted in average daily membership (ADM) in accordance with the regulations of the Board. - 8.
 Adult education programs for individuals functioning below the high school completion level.
 Such programs may be conducted by the school board as the primary agency or through a collaborative arrangement between the school board and other agencies. - 9.
 A plan to make achievements for students who are educationally at risk a divisionwide priority that shall include procedures for measuring the progress of such students. - 10.
-An agreement for postsecondary degree attainment with a comprehensive community college in the Commonwealth specifying the options for students to complete an associate degree or a one-year Uniform Certificate of General Studies from a comprehensive community college concurrent with a high school diploma.
+An agreement for postsecondary credit and degree attainment with a comprehensive community college in the Commonwealth specifying the options for students that serves the local school division that permits any student who meets the criteria of the Virginia Community College System for participation in dual enrollment to complete an associate degree-or, a one-year Uniform Certificate of General Studies, or the Passport Program from a comprehensive community college concurrent with a high school diploma.
 Such agreement shall specify the credit available for dual enrollment courses and Advanced Placement courses with qualifying exam scores of three or higher.

 - 11. A plan to notify students and their parents of the availability of dual enrollment and advanced placement classes; career and technical education programs, including internships, externships, apprenticeships, credentialing programs, certification programs, licensure programs, and other work-based learning experiences; the International Baccalaureate Program and Academic Year Governor's School Programs; the qualifications for enrolling in such classes, programs, and experiences; and the availability of financial assistance to low-income and needy students to take the advanced placement and International Baccalaureate examinations.
 This plan shall include notification to students and parents of the agreement with a comprehensive community college in the Commonwealth to enable students to complete an associate degree or a one-year Uniform Certificate of General Studies concurrent with a high school diploma. - 12.
 Identification of students with limited English proficiency and enrollment of such students in appropriate instructional programs, which programs may include dual language programs whereby such students receive instruction in English and in a second language. - 13.
-Early identification, diagnosis, and assistance for students with reading and mathematics problems and provision of instructional strategies and reading and mathematics practices that benefit the development of reading and mathematics skills for all students.
+Early identification, diagnosis, and assistance for students with mathematics problems and provision of instructional strategies and mathematics practices that benefit the development of mathematics skills for all students.